emmalynnnn/access-caption-check/README.md

-# YTCA-USU
+# YouTube Caption Check Tool
 * Developed by Emma Lynn (a02391851@usu.edu)
 * Supervised by Christopher Phillips, Electronic & Information Technology Accessibility Coordinator (christopher.phillips@usu.edu)
 * On request from Christopher Phillips, Electronic & Information Technology Accessibility Coordinator & Megan Spackman, Caption Program Coordinator

-YTCA-USU is a tool developed by Utah State University to audit University affiliated YouTube channels, checking for captions and other information.
+The YouTube Caption Check Tool is a tool developed by Utah State University to audit University affiliated YouTube channels, checking for captions and other information.

-YTCA-USU is currently hosted on AWS and is accessible here: ____
+The YouTube Caption Check Tool is currently hosted on AWS and is accessible here: ____

 ## Usage